EXPERIENCES / KAKADU

 CLIMATE

 Average daytime max high 20s C, average nighttime min 10-15ºC.
 Night temperatures can drop to near freezing.
 Generally low humidity.
-Rain very unlikely but possible, you must be prepared
+Rain very unlikely but possible, you must

 COOKING